-Marie is a Cincinnati based fine artist who captures expression and gesture beautifully in her graphite drawings and oil paintings.
+Marie is a Cincinnati, Ohio based fine artist who captures expression and gesture beautifully in her graphite drawings and oil paintings.
 Her work is carefully rendered with delicate detail bringing life to her subjects.
 She finds inspiration in the grace and beauty of dance and strives to capture the essence of each individual in her portrait work.

 She received her Bachelor’s Degree from Miami University and later studied full-time at the Art Academy of Cincinnati where she enrolled in foundational art classes as well as digital design and photography.

 Eager to continue her studies while juggling full-time work, she enrolled in weekend and evening classes at Manifest Drawing Center for several years and later took a sabbatical from work to enroll in full-time study at the Angel Academy of Art in Florence, Italy for a semester.
-She has returned to Italy for summer classes through Rome Art Workshops and the Angel Academy.
+She has returned to Italy for summer classes through Rome Art Residencies and the Angel Academy.